A Survey on Reinforcement Learning for Combinatorial Optimization: Historical Timeline

-Graves and Whinston's Algorithm for solving the TSP was introduced in 1970\citep{wh}.
-This algorithm used the Bellman Equation and statistical properties of the criterion function.
-It could be considered as the prototype of Reinforcement Learning, which calculated the mean and variance to serve as a value function.
-Graves and Whinston's Algorithm achieved one of the shortest distance on the TSP among the existing algorithms in that period.
+The quadratic assignment algorithm for solving the TSP was introduced in 1970 \cite{wh}.
+This algorithm uses the Bellman equation and statistical properties of the criterion function.
+It can be considered a prototype of RL that calculates the mean and variance to serve as a value function.
+The quadratic assignment algorithm achieved one of the shortest distances for the TSP among existing algorithms in that period.